 EPSY 203 provides students with opportunities to converse on diversity and social justice topic areas.
 Each section uses a structured dialogue format to explore intergroup and intragroup differences and similarities within historical and contemporary contexts.
 Each section uses active learning exercises, in addition to weekly readings, reflective writing assignments, and topic-based dialogues.
 EPSY 203 may be repeated in separate terms to a maximum of 6 hours.

-Below are topics that may be offered each semester.
+Below are the topics that will be offered fall semester 2021.
 Please check the class schedule for the most up-to-date information on available sections.

 - Race and Ethnicity